Important announcement – Specialist Volunteer Posts

 Volunteering with a Disability

 If you are considering volunteering but have a disability or you want to apply on behalf of someone with a disability then this briefing note will give initial guidance.

 How do I join as a Volunteer?

-If you have a clear idea of the Volunteer Role you would like to pursue your application will, on receipt, be passed to the relevant Department who may ask you to meet them.
+On receipt, your application will be acknowledged and then be passed to the relevant Department who may ask you to meet them.
 Alternatively, they will indicate to the Recruitment Officer they are happy to accept you.

 Volunteer Inductions are normally held on the 3rd Saturday of each month except December.

 From time to time, for whatever reason, a volunteer recruit finds that volunteering with us is not for them after they have been along a few times.
 In these circumstances we will happily refund membership fees if requested provided a Full Work Permit has not been issued and the Trust Membership Card is returned with the free travel voucher intact (not used).

 The Railway’s Recruitment Team look forward to talking to you about volunteer opportunities on our Railway.